 - FEND's two day Annual Conference precedes the EASD conference each year.
 Attendances at our conferences grows year on year and attracts not only nurses but other relevant health care professions in diabetes.
 The number attending the 2011 conference was over 650.
 Leading European experts in the field of diabetes have delivered keynote lectures at our conferences and come from the disciplines of nursing, medicine, dietetics, psychology and people with diabetes.
 FEND has established an annual award in relation to nursing research in diabetes - the first award was presented during the 1999 conference.

-- The official journal of FEND is European Diabetes Nursing
+- The official journal of FEND is International Diabetes Nursing

 - A FEND commissioned report is published in European Diabetes Nursing and Practical Diabetes International following the conferences.

 - FEND has worked with the following universities (University Automata, Barcelona, University of Uppsala and Roehampton University London in establishing the FEND ENDCUP accredited programme.
 Currently the FEND ENDCUP programme is led by Prof Angus Forbes, FEND Professor in diabetes nursing at King's College University London.
 The current course is also accredited by King's College University London.
 Since its inception over 100 nurses from Europe and beyond have completed or are participating in the FEND ENDCUP programme.

 - FEND works in collaboration with IDF Europe, WHO Europe, EASD, PCDE, EURADIA, DESG and national diabetes nursing organisations.